awkto/HowTos/rancher-on-digitalocean-with-letsencrypt.md

-# Rancher with LetsEncrypt on DigitalOcean VM
+# Rancher with LetsEncrypt with DigitalOcean DNS API
-These steps work by using traefik as the ingress instead of nginx (deviation from the official docs)

-Rancher works best on RKE2 cluster
+These instructions help you deploy Rancher on either k3s or an rke2 cluster, and avoid some pitfalls that I spent a lot of time troubleshooting.

 ## Pre-Requisites
 1. Deploy a Linux VM on Digital Ocean (I use Ubuntu24)